The Standard Model as an Effective Field Theory: Cross sections/decay widths of selected processes in the SMEFT

 \subsection{Core shifts in the \titlemath{$\{\hat\a,\hat G_F,\hat m_Z\}$}{\{alpha, GF, mZ\}} input scheme}

 The SM Lagrangian is written in terms of several internal parameters whose values can be determined via the measurement of a few input quantities.
 For the EW sector it is customary to adopt the inputs set $\{\hat{\a}, \hat G_F, \hat m_Z,\hat m_h, \cdots\}$, where $\hat\a$ is the electromagnetic structure constant extracted from Thomson scattering, $\hat G_F$ is the Fermi constant extracted from muon decay, and $\hat m_Z$, $\hat m_h$ are respectively the measured masses of the $Z$ and Higgs bosons.\footnote{Arguably a transition to the $\{\hat{m}_W, \hat G_F, \hat m_Z,\hat m_h, \cdots\}$ scheme is favoured for several reasons as discussed in Ref.~\cite{Brivio:2017bnu}.
-But we do not fight the tide of historical convention here.} The numerical values of some of the inputs are reported in Table~\ref{tab.input_values}.
+We do not fight the tide of historical convention here but note that an $\hat m_W$ input scheme is available to be used in the SMEFTsim package \cite{Brivio:2017btx}.} The numerical values of some of the inputs are reported in Table~\ref{tab.input_values}.

 The other relevant Lagrangian parameters are fixed by the following definitions:

 When applied in the SMEFT, this procedure introduces a mismatch between the quantities determined from the input measurements and the parameters defined in the canonically normalized Lagrangian consistent with an on-shell EFT construction.
 Denoting the former quantities with a hat and the latter with a bar, a generic parameter $\kappa$ receives a shift from its SM value given by